-Anna ("Anya") Prusa is Senior Associate at the Brazil Institute and the Slater Family Fellow.
+Anna ("Anya") Prusa is the Slater Family Fellow and a Senior Associate at the Brazil Institute.
 Among her recent projects, Anya developed and edited the Institute's 2020 report Building a Sustainable Future in Brazil, and its 2019 report on the Status of Women in Brazil.
 Her newest project, which launched in spring 2020, examines gender-based violence in Latin America through a rule of law lens.

 Before joining the Brazil Institute, Anya was at the Albright Stonebridge Group, a strategic consulting firm, and the U.S. Department of State’s Office of Brazilian and Southern Cone Affairs.
 While at the State Department, among other roles, she assisted in preparations for President Obama's 2011 trip to Brazil and Chile and covered regional security issues, including coordinating State's participation in the 2011 Latin American follow-up to the 2010 Nuclear Security Summit, held in Santiago, Chile.
 She lived in São Paulo, Brazil for several years, and is a specialist in Brazilian public policy and U.S.-Brazil relations.